evantilu/-Advanced-Database-Project-ISE/README.md

 `update_query()`:
 Uses subject and object attributes in each tuple in X to update the query q accordingly (the top tuple with the highest score that has not been previously appended to query q will be added).

-## Detailed description of how we did step 3
+## Detail notes
-For step 3 we kept a variable called prev_url to track previously seen URLs and make sure that we only process new URLs each time.
+We kept a variable called prev_url to track previously seen URLs and make sure that we only process new URLs each time.
 Also, for the Beautiful Soup plain text extraction, we set a 20 seconds timeout.
 Then we truncate the plain text to 20000 characters and feed the text into the SpacyBERT process.
 We apply the spacy model to extract entities of interests from raw text.
 As instructed, we only feed the entity pairs to the next step that will possibly give us our interest of relations.
 SpanBERT will then load pre-train model and extract relation.
 We then check whether or not the extracted relation is of the type that we target.
 For each returned relation key we made sure that the tuple is unique and that the confidence score is higher than ones already in X.

 ## Credentials